Looking to tour Egypt and Jordan in 14 days? It’s never been easier to explore these neighboring countries.

 Day 8: Travel to Cairo

-There are multiple flights between Cairo and Amman every day, and we hopped on an afternoon flight from Queen Alia International Airport to Cairo.
+There are multiple direct flights between Cairo and Amman every day, and we hopped on an afternoon flight with Royal Jordanian Airlines from Queen Alia International Airport to Cairo – the flight time is just under 90 minutes and the one-way direct flight in economy class cost us approximately US$250 or 240 Euros.
 The drive from the Dead Sea region to the airport should only take about 50 minutes to an hour.

 On your first day in Cairo head to Giza to see the Great Pyramids and Sphinx, visit the burial chamber of King Teti and earliest pyramids in Sakkara (or Saqqara), stop at Memphis (the first ancient capital of Egypt) and visit a Papyrus Museum.